-Renters Insurance, sometimes called a Tenants Policy, covers your personal property, such as clothing, furniture and electronics in case of perils like fire, theft or wind damage from a hurricane.
+Renters Insurance, sometimes called a Tenants Policy or HO-4 Policy, covers your personal property, such as clothing, furniture, and electronics in case of perils like fire, theft, or wind damage from a hurricane.
 It may also provide liability coverage, medical coverage, and temporary living expenses.

 Even though you don’t own the building, it’s still your stuff, and you might be surprised with how it adds up.
 Your landlord’s insurance usually covers only their building and property.
-Landlords policies rarely cover anything of yours.
-Renters insurance covers your furniture, clothes, pots and pans, and most of the items you need to live.
+Landlords’ policies rarely cover anything of yours.
+Renters insurance covers your furniture, clothes, pots, pans, and most of the items you need to live.
 Basic jewelry and electronics are usually covered.
 Check with your insurance carrier if you have pricy items or large collections.

 Liability insurance can help pay if a guest is injured in your home and sues you for damages.
 A serious injury can bring a very large suit.
 Liability insurance can also offer coverage for non-automobile accidents caused by you and your family.